mark-casey/pansi/README.md

  Northeast-2 region of AWS or 'raxord2' for the second of two Rackspace accounts that deploy into the ORD datacenter in Chicago.

-**typeLabel**: A node's "typeLabel" is its primary group.
+**labelingGroup**: A node's "labelingGroup" is its primary group.
 The fictitious servis this file describes ('testar') is primarily tasked with running Jenkins, but it also hosts LDAP.
- So the typeLabel is 'jenkins', and the one "additional_group" defined is 'ldap'.
-Aside from providing a portion of the node's name in IAAS providers, distinguishing one group as the typeLabel is merely intended as a convenience for us humans. (testar is an instance of the fictitious servisType 'skylab', a name which could reflect the logistical/oversight aspects of the work it does.)
+ So the labelingGroup is 'jenkins', and the one "additional_group" defined is 'ldap'.
+Aside from providing a portion of the node's name in IAAS providers, distinguishing one group as the labelingGroup is merely intended as a convenience for us humans. (testar is an instance of the fictitious servisType 'skylab', a name which could reflect the logistical/oversight aspects of the work it does.)

- The deploy order is determined by the playbook for the servisType and does not depend on which group is the typeLabel.
-The playbook deploying a skylab servis needs LDAP running before Jenkins can use it for auth, so the group and plays for LDAP in the skylab playbook are actually processed first in spite of LDAP not being those node's typeLabel.
+ The deploy order is determined by the playbook for the servisType and does not depend on which group is the labelingGroup.
+The playbook deploying a skylab servis needs LDAP running before Jenkins can use it for auth, so the group and plays for LDAP in the skylab playbook are actually processed first in spite of LDAP not being those node's labelingGroup.

- However, changing the typeLabel to a different group (whether to an added group or swapping it out with one of its existing additional_groups) requires redeploying the servis, or you'll end up with twice the intended nodes (one set with the new typeLabel, and one orphaned set set with the old one *which may still be serving requests*).
+ However, changing the labelingGroup to a different group (whether to an added group or swapping it out with one of its existing additional_groups) requires redeploying the servis, or you'll end up with twice the intended nodes (one set with the new labelingGroup, and one orphaned set set with the old one *which may still be serving requests*).

 ### Is there any other information about pansi that maybe hasn't been completely formatted yet that you could just sort of paste-vomit into this space for me to read?